Pheggas/Open-Computers-Projects/README.md

 # Open-Computers-Projects
-Here are all my projects i did in Minecraft mod Open Computers.
+Here are all of my projects i did in Minecraft mod called Open Computers.